sashetophizika/hyprscratch/README.md

 ### Daemon options:

-* `clean [spotless]`: automatically hides all scratchpads on workspace change.
-The `spotless` option also hides them on losing focus to non-floating clients.
+* `clean`: automatically hides all scratchpads on workspace change.

+* `spotless`: automatically hides all scratchpads on focus change.

 * `no-auto-reload`: does not reload the configuration when the configuration file is updated.